eggheadio/eggheadio-course-notes/build-a-backend-with-prisma-in-a-typescript-node-project-ca6628d3/notes/02-prisma-initialize-prisma-in-a-typescript-node-project.md

 <TimeStamp start="0:54" end="1:05">

-After initializing Prisma, we can fin a directory called `prisma`, in this directory we'll fin the schema, there is where we describe our database, relationship between tables and other important information.
+After initializing Prisma, we can find a directory called `prisma`, in this directory we'll fin the schema, there is where we describe our database, relationship between tables and other important information.

 </TimeStamp>